alfiramdhan/8Weeks_SQL_Challenge/Case Study 3 - Foodie-Fi/Outside The Box Questions.md

 Q1.
 How would you calculate the rate of growth for Foodie-Fi?

-I calculated the distribution of new customers, churn rate, and month-to-month retention rate to derive foodie-fi customer growth
+I calculated the distribution of new customers, churn rate, and retention rate to derive foodie-fi customer growth

 Q2.
 What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?